trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RestClient.md

 ### `RestClient()`

-This constructor isn't intended for use, which is why it's access modifier is 'Protected'.
+This constructor isn&apos;t intended for use, which is why it&apos;s access modifier is &apos;Protected&apos;.
 However, any child class extending this class will either have to implement constructors matching the one above, or this constructor must exist.
-In order to make this abstraction as useful as possible, we've elected to leave this constructor here, but unavailable to anything but inner classes and classes that extend this one.
+In order to make this abstraction as useful as possible, we&apos;ve elected to leave this constructor here, but unavailable to anything but inner classes and classes that extend this one.
 ---
 ## Enums
 ### HttpVerb

 This ENUM lists possible HTTP Verbs.
-Note: 'Delete' is an Apex Keyword (DML) and as a result, the ENUM value 'DEL' is used for delete.
+Note: &apos;Delete&apos; is an Apex Keyword (DML) and as a result, the ENUM value &apos;DEL&apos; is used for delete.

 ---
 ## Properties